cmillani/cmillani.github.io/_posts/2022-02-12-terraforming-home-assistant.markdown

 Now, I only need to be able to access this VM from my whole LAN and also to be able to `SSH` into it.
 Until now I was letting the hypervisor assign an IP, which was only accessible from within the Host, and I manually setup a password inside my `cloud_init.cfg` using the [`chpasswd` module](https://cloudinit.readthedocs.io/en/latest/topics/modules.html#set-passwords).

 For the `SSH` part I will modify our template a little so we can read the `id_rsa.pub` from my machine inside the `cloud_init.cfg`.
 The documentation around those tools are really helping.
-Searching template for _terraform template_ leads me to [this page](https://www.terraform.io/docs/language/functions/templatefile.html), and with this I can also replace the `template_file` resources, following [the recomendation](https://registry.terraform.io/providers/hashicorp/template/latest/docs/data-sources/file).
+Searching for _terraform template_ leads me to [this page](https://www.terraform.io/docs/language/functions/templatefile.html), and with this I can also replace the `template_file` resources, following [the recomendation](https://registry.terraform.io/providers/hashicorp/template/latest/docs/data-sources/file).

 The changes to the `terraform` file looked like: